History of trade of the People's Republic of China: History of Chinese foreign trade

 Chinese foreign trade began as early as the Western Han dynasty (206 BCE-9 CE), when the famous "Silk Road" through Central Asia was pioneered by Chinese envoys.
 During later dynasties, Chinese ships traded throughout maritime Asia, reaching as far as the African coast, while caravans extended trade contacts in Central Asia and into the Middle East.
 Foreign trade was never a major economic activity, however, and Chinese emperors considered the country to be entirely self-sufficient.
 During parts of the Ming (1368–1644) and Qing (1644–1911) dynasties, trade was officially discouraged.
 In the mid-eighteenth century, the government restricted sea trade by setting up the Canton System.

 In the nineteenth century, European nations used military force to initiate sustained trade with China.
 From the time of the Opium War (1839–42) until the founding of the People's Republic in 1949, various Western countries and, starting in the 1890s, Japan compelled China to agree to a series of unequal treaties that enabled foreigners to establish essentially autonomous economic bases and operate with privileged status in China.
 One classic account of this period is Carl Crow's 400 Million Customers, a humorous but realistic guide which has lasting insights.
 Foreign privileges were abolished when the People's Republic came into being.

+In 1950, the PRC founded its first state-owned foreign trading company, China Import (which later became Sinochem).
+During the 1950s and 1960s, China Import obtained important resources for China's industrialization campaigns, such as rubber, petroleum, and fertilizer.

 Foreign trade did not account for a large part of the Chinese economy for the first thirty years of the People's Republic.
 As in most large, continental countries, the amount of commerce with other nations was small relative to domestic economic activity.
 During the 1950s and 1960s, the total value of foreign trade was only about 2 percent of the gross national product (GNP).
 In the 1970s trade grew rapidly but in 1979 still amounted to only about 6 percent of GNP.

 The importance of foreign trade in this period, however, far exceeded its volume.
 Foreign imports alleviated temporary but critical shortages of food, cotton, and other agricultural products as well as long-term deficiencies in a number of essential items, including raw materials such as chrome and manufactured goods such as chemical fertilizer and finished steel products.
 The acquisition of foreign plants and equipment enabled China to utilize the more advanced technology of developed countries to speed its own technological growth and economic development.